-A CATI is very similar to paper surveys, except that the researcher punches the gathered responses to a survey link on a computer.
-The researcher cannot alter or modify the research questions and must follow a script for the telephonic survey.
+A telephone survey (CATI) is very similar to paper surveys, except that the researcher punches the gathered responses to a survey link on a computer.
+The researcher cannot alter or modify the research questions and must follow a script for the telephone survey.

-For example, a salon wants to collect customer feedback and give the interview a personal touch.
-Instead of sending out survey emails that most customers won't acknowledge, it chooses to conduct telephonic interviews.
+For example, a salon wants to collect customer feedback and personalize the interview.
+Instead of sending out survey emails that most customers won't acknowledge, it chooses to conduct telephone interviews.